Sprawling Oregon wildfire, largest of dozens in U.S., continues to grow

 “The Bootleg fire perimeter is more than 200 miles long.
 That’s an enormous amount of line to build and hold,” incident commander Rob Allen said in a statement.

-He said hot, dry, windy conditions were expected to worsen into the weekend with another heat wave forecast to grip the region.
+Allen said hot, dry, windy conditions were expected to worsen over the weekend, while meteorologists forecast the arrival of yet another major Western heat wave, the fourth since early June.

+This one, roasting portions of the Northern Rockies and High Plains through Monday, will emanate from a high-pressure ridge building over the Desert Southwest, said National Weather Service meteorologist David Lawrence.

+That high-pressure dome may help pull some much-needed moisture into Arizona, California, Nevada, Utah and southern Idaho, Lawrence said.
+A potential downside, however, is the increased chance of dry lightning storms forming in central and northern California ahead of any rain that may fall there, he added.

-More than 1,900 firefighters and a dozen helicopters as well as airplane tankers and bulldozers were assigned to the blaze, as demand for personnel and equipment across the Pacific Northwest strained available resources.
+More than 1,900 firefighters and a dozen helicopters as well as airplane tankers and bulldozers were assigned to the Bootleg fire as demand for personnel and equipment across the Pacific Northwest strained available resources.

 As of Wednesday, the center in Boise put its “national wildland fire preparedness level” at No. 5, the highest of its five-tier scale, meaning most U.S. firefighting resources are currently deployed somewhere across the country.